Answart/next-store/README.md

 # Initialize Prisma in server directory
 $ prisma init

-# Update .env file with given PRISMA_ENDPOINT then deploy prisma
+# Update .env file with given PRISMA_DEV_ENDPOINT/PRISMA_PROD_ENDPOINT (depending where you are deploying) then deploy prisma
 $ prisma deploy

 # Start the app locally by running the server and client side apps